Radial overlap correction to superallowed $0^+ \to 0^+$ nuclear $\beta$ decays using the shell model with Hartree-Fock radial wave functions: Summary and Conclusion

 \section{Summary and Conclusion}

 We have presented new calculations of the radial overlap correction required in the analysis of superallowed $0^+\to 0^+$ nuclear $\beta$ decays.
 The radial wave functions were obtained by solving the local equivalent potential constructed from a HF solution using the zero-range effective Skyrme interaction.
 Similar to the calculations of Ormand and Brown~\cite{OrBr1985,OrBr1989x,OrBr1995,OrBr1989}, the potential depth is scaled so that the energy eigenvalues match the experimental separation energies and ensures the correctness of the asymptotic radial wave functions.
 Several studies at the mean-field level have been carried out, including the assessment of the validity of the Slater approximation for the Coulomb exchange term and the effect of induced mass uncertainty due to the use of different center-of-mass corrections.
 We found that both of them are only a minor deficiency and have no significant impact on $\delta_{RO}$.
 Moreover, we proposed a simplified method for suppressing the spurious isospin mixing from the self-consistent HF solution.
 When it is applied, the $\delta_{RO}$ values are generally remarkably increased.
 However, there are few cases for which the suppression does not produce any visible effect or even decreases $\delta_{RO}$ due to the competition between the Coulomb and density-driven nuclear isovector terms of the mean-field potential.
 We suggest that it would be more accurate to build the local equivalent potential from an isospin-invariant and spuriosity-free HF solution using the constrained HF procedure as proposed in Ref.~\cite{BS}.
 We have also included the charge-independence-breaking and charge-symmetry-breaking forces complemented with the conventional Skyrme interaction.
 We found that the former force does not have any significant impact on the $\delta_{RO}$ values.
 However, the latter force increases considerably the mismatch between proton and neutron radial wave functions and subsequently increases the $\delta_{RO}$ values between 10 and 30~\%.
 The electromagnetic effects such as vacuum polarization and Coulomb spin-orbit all have a negligible contribution to $\delta_{RO}$.
 Similarly, the introduction of the charge form factors of nucleons does not enhance or reduce $\delta_{RO}$ significantly, however it has a non-negligible contribution to the charge radius of the emitters, especially the form factor of proton.
 While the replacement of the Slater approximation with the generalized gradient approximation leads to a further increase of $\delta_{RO}$ between 2 and 14~\%.
-The final result using HF radial wave functions is still significantly lower than that obtained with WS radial wave functions, except for few cases in the light-mass region.
-It is shown that the local behavior of $\delta_{RO}$ can be improved by subtracting the post-HF components out of the experimental data of separation energies before scaling the overall strength of the central term of the local equivalent potential.
-However, this procedure cannot be done exactly since the post-HF contribution is not measurable.
-We conclude that a self-consistent potential is not a good choice for the present purpose, in particular it should not be adjusted to reproduce the experimental data which may contain any kinds of correlations.
+Finally, our analysis of post-HF effects indicates that correlations beyond the HF approximation are important and should be taken into account.
+This may signify that direct application of spherical HF wave functions is not sufficient and further efforts on how to incorporate those correlations into the proposed framework should be pursued.